Alpha wave: History

 Alpha waves were discovered by German neurologist Hans Berger, the inventor of the EEG itself.
 Alpha waves were among the first waves documented by Berger, along with beta waves, and he displayed an interest in "alpha blockage", the process by which alpha waves decrease and beta waves increase upon a subject opening their eyes.
 This distinction earned the alpha wave the alternate title of "Berger's Wave".

 Berger took a cue from Ukrainian physiologist Vladimir Pravdich-Neminsky, who used a string galvanometer to create a photograph of the electrical activity of a dog's brain.
 Using similar techniques, Berger confirmed the existence of electrical activity in the human brain.
 He first did this by presenting a stimulus to hospital patients with skull damage and measuring the electrical activity in their brains.
 Later he ceased the stimulus method and began measuring the natural rhythmic electrical cycles in the brain.
 The first natural rhythm he documented was what would become known as the alpha wave.
-Berger was very thorough and meticulous in his data-gathering, but despite his brilliance, he did not feel confident enough to publish his discoveries until at least five years after he had made them.
-In 1929, he published his first findings on alpha waves in the journal Archiv für Psychiatrie.
+Five years later in 1929, he published his first findings on alpha waves in the journal Archiv für Psychiatrie.
 He was originally met with derision for his EEG technique and his subsequent alpha and beta wave discoveries.
 His technique and findings did not gain widespread acceptance in the psychological community until 1937, when he gained the approval of the famous physiologist Lord Adrian, who took a particular interest in alpha waves.